miniflux/website/content/docs/database.md

 <h2 id="configuration">Database Configuration <a class="anchor" href="#configuration" title="Permalink">¶</a></h2>

-Here an example from the command line:
+Here's an example from the command line:

 ```
 # Switch to the postgres user